akkipuneet/nodejsapp/README.md

 # Testing

 A test suite is written which consists a test case to check the response code of info api .
-If the response code is 200 our test suite will pass else it will fail.
+If the response code is 200 then test suite will pass else it will fail.

 # CICD

 Tools used -

 GIT : GitHub is used as SCM repository.
-A webhook is configured so that when a devloper commits changes it should trigger our Jenkins pipeline to build and deploy our application .
+A webhook is configured so that when a devloper commits changes it should trigger Jenkins pipeline to build and deploy application.

-DOCKER : Docker is used to containerize our application .
-An health check is implemented in our Dockerfile which check the status of aur application.
-Even if our container is up and running , but our application is down it will show the status of container as unhealthy
+DOCKER : Docker is used to containerize the application .
+An health check is implemented in Dockerfile which keeps a track on the  status of application.
+Even if container is up and running there is a possibilty that application is down.
+In those cases this docker based HealthCheck will mark the status of container as unhealthy.

-JENKINS : A jenkinsfile is used to store our pipeline configuration as code in our GitHub.
-It is used to orchestrate the deployment of our application using stages  :
+JENKINS : A jenkinsfile is used to store the pipeline configuration as code in our GitHub.
+It is used to orchestrate the deployment of nodejs application using stages  :

   Checkout : This stage checksout code from GitHub Test     : Trigger test cases.
-  Build    : Build our docker image and set latest commit number in lastcommitsha, set application version followed by buildnumber
+  Build    : Builds the docker image and set latest commit number in lastcommitsha, set application version followed by buildnumber
   Push     : Push our image to dockerhub.
 It uses Jenkins credentials plugin to hide the docker login credentials in jenkins pipeline
   Deploy   : Deploy the Docker image locally and publish our container on 8081 host port.
   Cleanup  : Clean unnecessary files